 The three types of flexible payments are:

-- Recurring Payments: a payment that automatically renews in perpetuity until canceled.
+Recurring Orders with a Saved Payment: a payment that automatically renews in perpetuity until canceled.
 Think of things like a monthly donation or a yearly membership that automatically renews each year.